 Mediterranean-style diets also decrease the risk for repeated cardiovascular events.
-The combination of known protective nutrients found in the plant-based Mediterranean diet significantly reduced cardiac death, nonfatal MI, and a omposite of end-points including unstable angina, stroke, heart failer, and pulmonary or peripheral embolism when compared with a Western diet.
-However, Mediterranean diets are higher in fat (25%-25%) than low-fat vegetarian diets and are therefore not likely to be as effective for weight loss or regression of atherosclerotic lesions.
+The combination of known protective nutrients found in the plant-based Mediterranean diet significantly reduced cardiac death, nonfatal MI, and a composite of endpoints, including unstable angina, stroke, heart failure, and pulmonary or peripheral embolism, when compared with a Western diet.
+However, Mediterranean diets are higher in fat (25-25%) than low-fat vegetarian diets and are therefore not likely to be as effective for weight loss or regression of atherosclerotic lesions.

 Nutrition consultation to advise patient regarding the above diet and arrange follow-up.

 Physical therapy and psychiatry or social support referrals as appropriate.

 Atherosclerosis and coronary heart disease are preventable, treatable, and in some cases reversible.
 Low-fat, plant-based diets, along with other healthful lifestyle changes, are particularly effective and appear to be as acceptable to patients as other regimens.
 Because such diets usually require learning new cooking techniques and acquiring new tastes, families play an important role in joining the patient in the process of dietary change.
 Family members can support the heart disease patient by following a similar diet and exercise regimen, which will likely benefit their health as well.